 After studying for her MA and PhD degrees at the Graduate Theological Union in Berkeley, she joined the faculty of College of Notre Dame (now NDNU) in Belmont.
 While teaching religious studies classes, Sister Mary Pat was known for challenging her students to find what is important in their hearts and to be true to those beliefs.

-At NDNU Dr. Miriam Zimmerman, Professor Emerita, recalls, “She was a blessing to me for her ability to listen to students without judging.
+Dr. Miriam Zimmerman, NDNU Professor Emerita recalls, “She was a blessing to me for her ability to listen to students without judging.
 My ‘spiritual IQ’ ratcheted up a few notches each day as I entered my office next to hers.”
-Through the paper-thin walls between offices, Dr. Zimmerman heard the relief in students’ voices as they came to Sr. Mary Pat for advice, academic help or emotional support.
+Through the paper-thin walls between offices, Dr. Zimmerman heard the relief in students’ voices as they came to Sister Mary Pat for advice, academic help or emotional support.

 Sister Mary Pat’s heart has opened to the diverse world of women and their struggle for justice.
-“Jubilee is a time to celebrate who we are as Sisters and how far we have come on our journey.
+On the occasion of her 60th anniversary as an SNDdeN, she said, “Jubilee is a time to celebrate who we are as Sisters and how far we have come on our journey.
 It is also a time to recognize that for women in the world today there is still a long journey ahead in our search for justice.”

 Faced with the current realities of climate crisis, immigration injustice, economic inequality, and more, Sister admits that there are times that she can feel depressed, anxious, angry and fearful.
 “But deep within me,” she says, “I experience a universal goodness that is able to confront all threats.
 Where did I learn of this goodness?
 I learned of it from the Sisters of Notre Dame de Namur, past and present, who support me in my struggles to confront my daily challenges with resilience.”